 BS in Computer Engineering majors: When the CpE program was created, it was decided by the two departments that CpE students could not declare the minor in CS.
 Because the CpE combines CS and EE, graduates with this degree will automatically have the equivalent of the minor in CS.

 Can I declare?
 The BACS was created for College students who want to combine the study of computer science with coursework that combines computing with other fields of the arts and sciences.
 SEAS students are not eligible to declare the BACS and should instead declare the CS minor or the BSCS as a second major.
 Students from other schools should contact the Director of the BACS program at email@example.com

 To declare the BACS, you must have completed the prerequisites at the time you submit your major declaration.
-They are: CS1110 or equivalent with a C+ or higher, and CS2110 or equivalent with a C+ or higher.
+They are: CS1110 or equivalent with a C+ or higher, and CS2110 or CS 2100 or equivalent with a C+ or higher.

 Incoming transfer students who believe they have met the prerequisites should contact the BACS Director by emailing firstname.lastname@example.org to be advised and have any questions about course equivalencies resolved.

 How do I declare?
 To declare you will complete a CS department declaration form and submit that when you submit the College’s Major Declaration form using DocuSign.
 Information on how to do all of this can be found at this link: https://bit.ly/bacs-declaring.
 Be sure to follow the instructions on that page (and don’t just follow the College website’s instructions about DocuSign).